-Determination of Eligibility: To determine eligibility under Section 504 the committee must consider all the following questions:
+To determine eligibility under Section 504, the committee of knowledgeable persons must consider all the following questions:

 - Does the learner have a physical or mental impairment?